 Scott Harrington -- Adam Clendening

-Scratched: Andrew Peeke, Ryan Dzingel, Markus Hannikainen, Vladislav Gavrikov, Lukas Sedlak, Eric Robinson
+Scratched: Keith Kinkaid, Andrew Peeke, Markus Hannikainen, Vladislav Gavrikov, Lukas Sedlak, Eric Robinson

-Injured: Ryan Murray (upper body), Adam McQuaid (upper body), Markus Nutivaara (upper body)
+Injured: Ryan Murray (upper body), Adam McQuaid (upper body), Markus Nutivaara (upper body), Riley Nash (undisclosed)

 Bruins projected lineup

 Brad Marchand -- Patrice Bergeron -- David Pastrnak

 Jake DeBrusk -- David Krejci -- David Backes

 Marcus Johansson -- Charlie Coyle -- Danton Heinen

 Joakim Nordstrom -- Sean Kuraly -- Noel Acciari

 Scratched: Zane McIntyre, Chris Wagner, Karson Kuhlman, Steven Kampfer